GeoffDuniam/SparkCourse/README.md

 git clone https://github.com/jadianes/spark-py-notebooks.git

-although you do not need to clone this epository as the modified notebooks are included in the SparkCourse repository.
+ - although you do not need to clone this repository as the modified notebooks are included in the SparkCourse PythonNotebooks directory.